gvwilson/thirdbit/src/fiction/bear/index.md

 "Come on!"
 Noxy hissed.
 Once again Dolly had to grab her and hold her back.

-"What do you think you're doing?" the gorilla asked.
+"What do you think you're doing?" the troll asked.
 "She's still strong enough to make the whistle that we heard.
 Do you think she won't have enough strength to put you to sleep, or make you mute?"